 ‘Wild camping’ is an amazing way to experience the National Park, whether it’s watching the sun rise over Ben A’an or backpacking your way along the famous West Highland Way.

 If you are ‘wild camping’, help to avoid causing problems for local people and land managers by not camping in enclosed fields of crops or farm animals and by keeping well away from buildings, roads or historic structures.
 Take extra care to avoid disturbing deer stalking or grouse shooting.
 If you wish to camp close to a house or building, seek the owner’s permission.

 The Scottish Outdoor Access Code doesn’t allow car or vehicular access to camp or long stays that impact on the local environment.

 You can find out more about your rights and responsibilities on the Scottish Outdoor Access Code website.

-Camping is welcome throughout the National Park but in order to protect some of our most cherished lochshores, byelaws creating Camping Management Zones (which cover less than 4% of the Park’s 720 sq mile area) will be in effect between March and September.
+Camping is welcome throughout the National Park but in order to protect some of our most cherished lochshores, byelaws creating Camping Management Zones (which cover less than 4% of the Park’s 720 sq mile area) came into effect in March and will be in place through to September.

 (Click to view larger map)